Niels-NTG/FTLAV/README.md

 <a href="https://raw.github.com/Niels-NTG/FTLAV/master/img/game2.png"><img src="https://raw.github.com/Niels-NTG/FTLAV/master/img/game2.png" /></a>

 It’s possible to track data from games that are already ongoing.
 However, it’s not possible to look into the past from the moment you’ve started tracking.
 This also means that if you close FTLAV, all data from before the current beacon will be lost.
 You can however open and close FTL at any moment without using any graph data.

-*FTLAV is powered by Java, meaning that it can run on any operation system (Mac OS X, Windows, Linux, etc.) that supports Java 7 or higher.*

-*FTLAV is designed to work with any up-to-data version of FTL for Mac/Linux/Windows, no matter if you bought it from Steam, GOG, ftlgame.com*

-*It’s possible for modded versions of FTL to work with FTLAV, but it might not work for you.*

 ## Roadmap